hathlife/frp_install/README.md

 # frp_install
-A install script for frps/frpc on most Linux distributions.
+A install script for frps/frpc for most of Linux distributions.